alexmgrant/alexmgrant.github.io/_posts/2019-04-25-shipping-an-angular-application-as-a-web-component.markdown

 Now run our new build script.
 `npm run build:angular-elements`

-Success, we now have our app built as a web component available in the root of our project under the `angular-elements-build` firectory.
+Success, we now have our app built as a web component available in the root of our project under the `angular-elements-build` directory.
 Include these files into any website and enjoy!